dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 A status summary and alerts on the **Overview** page of the **Policy** workspace identify issues with the policy that require your attention.
 Additionally, a status summary appears in the Dashboard workspace.

 > [!NOTE]
+> - For Android for Work, make sure you also deploy the Gmail or Nine Work apps in addition to the appropriate email profile.
-> If you want to remove an email profile from a device, edit the deployment and remove any groups of which the device is a member.
+> - If you want to remove an email profile from a device, edit the deployment and remove any groups of which the device is a member.